vosonlab/VOSONDash/README.md

 The app can then be opened in [RStudio](https://www.rstudio.com/) by either creating a new project in the existing downloaded `VOSONDash` root folder or by navigating to the folder using the RStudio File browser tab.

+The app can be run using the following Shiny function:
 ```R
 shiny::runApp(appDir = "./inst/vosondash")
 ```